nephio-project/docs/content/en/docs/porch/user-guides/git-authentication-config.md

       name: git-auth-secret
 ```

-When The Porch Server is interacting with a Git instance through this http-basic-auth configuration it does so through HTTP.
+When The Porch Server is interacting with a Git instance through this http-basic-auth configuration it does so over HTTP.
 An example HTTP Request using this configuration can be seen below.

 ```logs
 PUT